Skip to main content

 The Transcend TR2 pictured above, designed for 2 people, is the one I use in my home — the best Infrared Sauna in the industry and it comes in a 1-, 2- or 3-person sauna to fit anywhere in your home or office.

-3. Now Susan, let’s get to some more exciting information… and discover nature’s most effective anti-hypertensive foods.
+UPLIFTED3.
+Now Susan, let’s get to some more exciting information… and discover nature’s most effective anti-hypertensive foods.
 Please go through your 9 favorite blood-pressure-lowering foods and then I’ll be eager to hear about your exercise tips.
-By the way, you can find all of this info in much more detail in her books Kitchen Gardening, Wired for High-Level Wellness and Invest in Yourself with Exercise.
+By the way, you can find all of this info in much more detail in her books UPLIFTED and A HUG IN A MUG.

 a.
 Cashews and Almonds